Tropical approach to Nagata's conjecture in positive characteristic: Preliminaries in tropical geometry

-This map $d$ provides the following correspondence: the vertices of the subdivision of $\D$ correspond to the connected components of the complement of $\Trop(Y)$, the edges of the subdivision correspond to the faces of $\Trop(Y)$ of maximal codimension, 2-cells of the subdivision correspond to faces of codimension 1 in $\Trop(Y)$, etc. \end{rem}
+This map $d$ provides the following correspondence: the vertices of the subdivision of $\D$ correspond to the connected components of the complement of $\Trop(Y)$ in $\TT^k$, the edges of the subdivision correspond to the faces of $\Trop(Y)$ of the maximal dimension, the two-cells of the subdivision correspond to the faces of codimension one in $\Trop(Y)$, etc. A particular example of such a duality for $k=2$ is presented in Figure~\ref{governorship}.
+Since $d$ is a bijection between cells, abusing notation we also write $\Delta_\omega =d(\{\omega'\in \TT^k| \Delta_\omega = \Delta_{\omega'}\})$. \end{remark}